pkoning2/pydecnet/pydecnet/README.txt

 ****************************************************************

-This is a work in progress, rather imcomplete at present.
+This is a work in progress, somewhat incomplete at present.

 Please feel free to use it.
 Don't be surprised about problems.
-If you use this, please let me know; in particular bug reports would be appreciated, but if it happens to work well I'd like to hear about that as well.
+If you use this, please let me know; in particular bug reports would be appreciated, but if works well for you, I'd like to hear about that as well.

 		Paul Koning, paulkoning@comcast.net